-With its proven track records and adequate expertise in the main contracting business, the Group was included in Building Category Group C of the "List of Approved Contractors for Public Works", and Turn-key Interior Design and Fitting-out Works Category Group II of the "List of Approved Suppliers of Materials and Specialist Contractors for Public Works" under Development Bureau of Hong Kong Special Administrative Region (the "HKSAR"); the Registered General Building Contractor, the Minor Works Class I Contractor, the Registered Specialist Contractor (Site Formation Works and Foundation Works Categories) under the Buildings Department.
+With its proven track records and adequate expertise in the main contracting business, the Group was included in Building Category Group C of the "List of Approved Contractors for Public Works", and Turn-key Interior Design and Fitting-out Works Category Group II of the "List of Approved Suppliers of Materials and Specialist Contractors for Public Works" ("List/Specialist List") under Development Bureau of the Government of the Hong Kong Special Administrative Region (the "HKSAR"); the Registered General Building Contractor, the Minor Works Class I Contractor and the Registered Specialist Contractor (Site Formation Works and Foundation Works Categories) under the Buildings Department of the Government of the HKSAR.

-In the E&M works, the Group was included in 11 categories of the "List of Approved Suppliers of Materials and Specialist Contractors for Public Works" under Development Bureau of the Government of the HKSAR; and the Registered Specialist Contractor (Ventilation) and Minor Works Class III Type E Contractor under Building Department.
+For the E&M works, the Group was included in 11 categories of the "List of Approved Suppliers of Materials and Specialist Contractors for Public Works" under Development Bureau of the Government of the HKSAR; and the Registered Specialist Contractor (Ventilation) and Minor Works Class III Type E Contractor under Building Department of the Government of the HKSAR.